 What is/are the key finding(s) that answers this question?

 1) Coregonine embryos had contrasting trait responses to temperature within- and among-species; 2) female and male effects controlled a portion of offspring trait phenotypes; 3) our results provide a reproducible reference point for embryo temperature responses from climate change.
+4) a more general result would be great (what’s new for the scientific community?
+Almost sure Jason could find the take home message!)

 Why is this work important and timely?